viq/mcollective-salt-vagrant/README.md

 I'd love to see the various things like the Puppet setup done using proper modules from the forge so PRs would be appreciated

+Salt is set up using native Vagrant capabilities.

 Contact?
 --------